Remember In Bowling, No One Sits On The Bench, All Players Are Equal, And Everyone Is A Team Player!!!!!

 The USBC Youth is a non-profit youth organization focused on providing fun for youth bowlers and adult volunteers.
 There are nearly 500,000 members competing in 45,000 USBC leagues and tournaments in roughly 7,400 bowling centers in the United States, Canada, and on U.S. military bases abroad.
 All youth who have not reached their 22nd birthday on, or before August 1st can become members.
 All programs and services encourage healthy competition, physical fitness, good sportsmanship, and positive citizenship.
 Through the efforts of USA Bowling, the U.S Olympic Committee has granted junior Olympic status to USBC youth bowling leagues in the United States.

 For many years Napa Bowl has offered youth bowling.
 The objective, until 1995 was to produce “recreational” bowlers.
 The entire bowling industry with rare exception produced bowlers at the recreational level.
-In spite of this philosophy, there have been several professional bowlers produced by Napa Bowl.
-Tish Johnson, a LP tour bowler, is the most successful example.
+Despite this philosophy, there have been several professional bowlers produced by Napa Bowl.

 In recent years the bowling industry has provided resources and training to alter the objectives of youth bowling programs.
 Emphasis is being shifted to bowling being taught as a sport .
 Napa Bowl endorsed this shift in 1996 and began steps to incorporate the appropriate changes.
 The key to this transition is quality, and high level coaching.
 All coaches support the Napa Youth Program, as well as they are certified by the USBC training system.
 Education and sportsmanship will be stressed in each segment of the program.
 There are three major age groups for USBC members: